robur-coop/miou/book/src/scheduler.md

 In this scenario, our code will print "Hello" and then trigger an exception.
 Consequently, the subsequent line won't execute.
 Instead, this exception will be "caught" by our handler `with ...`.
-This mechanism attempts to identify the raised exception and, based on that, execute certain code—in our example, printing "My_exception".
+This mechanism attempts to identify the raised exception and, based on that, execute certain code — in our example, printing "My_exception".

 Raising exceptions or triggering an effect can be likened to a jump in our code.